 Like MPLS, SD-WAN is designed to be a networking solution with no integrated security.

-However, most packages come with software defined protection add-ons which enable the integration of third-party security solutions.
+However, most packages come with software-defined protection add-ons that enable the integration of third-party security solutions over SD-WAN.
 Software-based firewalls provide seamless scalability to manage traffic workload and enforce a unified policy that applies to all connected devices.

 For legacy WANs, router and firewalls are typically challenging to parse and do not give a clear insight into the traffic being routed.
 The box set up that SD-WAN delivers offers granular visibility of the entire network from a central GUI.